-Whilst all Andura's masonry coatings are permeable to moisture vapour, excessive moisture levels within the background masonry can lead to efflorescence, blistering, loss of adhesion and increased occurrence of mould growth beneath the applied coating.
+Whilst all Andura's masonry coatings are permeable to moisture vapour, excessive moisture levels within the background masonry especially at the time of application, can result in premature failure and the occurrence of fungal growth under previous paint layers remaining on the surface.

-In addition to these issues, where new render or mortar has been used, high moisture levels can transport highly alkaline salts which can reduce adhesion and attack some coatings leading to eventual failure.
+In addition to these issues, where new render or mortar has been applied, high moisture levels can transport highly alkaline salts which can reduce adhesion and attack some coatings leading to eventual failure.

-British Standards (BS6150) - Painting of buildings.
-Code of Practice makes the following statement:-
+British Standard BS6150 (Painting of buildings.
+Code of Practice) makes the following statement:-

-NOTE 2.
 Excessive moisture affects the adhesion of most types of paints, causes blistering and flaking and encourages the growth of moulds.
 Additionally, in combination with alkalis and salts contained in many wet materials of construction, it is the cause of other difficulties in relation to painting, including efflorescence, alkaline attack and staining.
 Until the contained moisture has substantially dried out, therefore, there is some degree of risk in applying most types of coatings.
 Drying out can take a long time even in favourable conditions, a rough estimate being one week of good drying conditions for each 5 mm thickness of wet construction (typically 4 to 6 weeks).